Recreating the Country blog

 It's average body length is 32 cm with a tail length of 34 cm and an overall weight of around 1.5 kg

-In 'A fight for survival' our two main characters are Spit, a young male and Yirn (Wathaurong for moon), a young female.
+In 'A fight for survival' our two main characters are Spit, a young male and Yirn (Wathaurong for moon) a young female.
+(Its a 7 minute read so make a tea/coffee, sit back and enjoy).

 A fight for survival

-Spit was sitting on his favourite boulder, warmed from the day’s sunshine.
+Spit was sitting on his favourite boulder, warmed by the late afternoon's sunshine.
 He had remarkable night sight even for a bettong.
 From his elevated seat he could watch the other animals waking up.

 He could see a quoll's pale nose sniffing the air before it climbed down from its tree hollow.
 He could see a wallaby cautiously lumbering from its shelter amongst the trees.
 He could see an antechinus scurrying past with young precariously clinging to its back.